Jeremy Ross: Detroit Lions

 Ross was signed to the practice squad of the Detroit Lions on October 7, 2013.
 He was promoted off the Lions' practice squad to the active roster on October 19, 2013, following an injury to wide receiver Nate Burleson.

 Since signing, he has played a role as a slot receiver and kick returner.
-He contributed to the Lions' 40-10 Thanksgiving Day victory over his former team, the Green Bay Packers, on November 28, 2013.
+He contributed to the Lions' 40-10 Thanksgiving Day victory over his former team, the Packers, on November 28, 2013.
 In that game, he scored his first career NFL touchdown on a 5-yard pass from Matthew Stafford, and he had one run for 24 yards to pick up a first down.

 Since signing off the practice squad he has recorded 5 receptions for 59 yards and 1 touchdown, 1 run for 24 yards, 8 punt returns for 159 yards, and 10 kickoff returns for 335 yards.

 During a game against the Philadelphia Eagles on December 8, 2013, Ross scored touchdowns on both a punt return and a kickoff return.
 This made him the first Lions player to do so since Eddie Payton on December 17, 1977.

 On April 20, 2015, the Detroit Lions signed Ross to an exclusive-rights free agent tender.

 On September 5, 2015, Ross was among final roster cuts before the start of the 2015 season.